 Please provide a copy of your National Insurance Number?

-Information to consider in conjunction with the above Hampden transfer of equity Info :
+General Advice to read in in addition to the above Hampden transfer of equity Advice :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Hampden conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.